 These two slide examples demonstrate the difference between a typical, ineffective chart slide and one that conveys the same information using icons.
 The visual impact in a presentation is clear.
 Because the chart text is too small, making it impossible for the audience to read, this option isn't the most effective way to present data.

-Animation to Limit Content Visibility
+Limit Content Visibility with Animation

 The use of animation for visual impact in a presentation is quite controversial among presentation gurus.
 Some adamantly state to never use animation.
 Where others tout the benefit of animations as an engagement strategy.